 When Tim Cook called iOS 8 a giant release, he wasn’t kidding.
-The newest version of Apple’s mobile operating system, due out this fall, features a number of improvements to notifications, the TouchID sensor, as well as ways to integrate health information as well as smart home gadgets.
-And did we mention you will be able to use third-party keyboards?
+The newest version of Apple’s mobile operating system, available now, features a number of improvements to notifications, the TouchID sensor, as well as ways to integrate health information and smart home gadgets.
+Did we mention third-party keyboards?
 Here’s a quick rundown of the ten most interesting new features of iOS 8.

 MORE: 25 Best iOS 7 Apps

 Building on iOS 7′s flat interface, iOS 8 lets you do more with the simple double-tap.
 Now, instead of just showing all your open apps, it also shows thumbnail images of the people with whom you communicate frequently.
 From here, you can tap on a thumbnail to call, message, or email that person.

 It’s now easier to respond to notifications.
 If you get a text message, for example, it will appear on the top of the screen as before, but instead of having to open the messaging app, you can reply right from the home screen.
 This feature also works for Calendar notifications, as well as third-party apps such as Facebook.
 Don’t want to respond?
 You can swipe to ignore a message, or decline a meeting invite.
 You can also set this feature up to work from the lock screen, which will shave a few seconds off your response time.